NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

 		}
 	}

-	// insert the record by calling BlockAccess::ba_insert() function of Block Access Layer
+	// insert the record by calling BlockAccess::insert() function of Block Access Layer
-	// let retVal denote the return value of ba_insert call
+	// let retVal denote the return value of insert call

 	return retVal;
 }